Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Isogenies and archimedean relations

 \textbf{Case $1$: }$H^{(k)}_j=0$\\

 Let us assume without loss of generality that $H^{(1)}_1=0$, i.e. that $j=k=1$.
 Then $R_{s,v}$ will be the following polynomial

-Since $I_0$ is generated by the polynomial $\det(X_{i,j,3})-1$ it is trivial to see that as long as one of the coefficients of the presentation of $R_{s,v}$ as a sum of monomials is non-zero we will be done.
-From now on assume that this is not so.
+We first argue that at least one of the coefficients of the presentation of $R_{s,v}$ as a sum of monomials is non-zero.
+Assume that this is not so.
+Then looking at the coefficients of the monomials $X_{1,1,1}X_{1,1,3}$ and $X_{1,1,1}X_{2,1,3}$ we get that